 Use this color combination for selected text.
-See [set functioncolor], page 15, for valid color names.
+See [set keycolor], page 19, for valid color names.

 set showcursor

 Put the cursor on the highlighted item in the file browser, and show the cursor in the help viewer, to aid braille users and people with poor vision.